JobService/job-service-deploy/README.md

 #### Providing your own server.xml

-You can provide your own server.xml by running the `docker-compose.serverxml.yml` override.
+You can provide your own server.xml in the same job-service-deploy directory by running the `docker-compose.serverxml.yml` override.

 `docker-compose -f docker-compose.yml -f docker-compose.https.yml -f docker-compose.serverxml.yml up`

-You must set the following environment variable with the location of the server.xml you want to provide:
+You can use a different path by setting the following environment variable to the location of the server.xml you want to provide:

 <table>
   <tr>